MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-failed-add.md

 # Code 31 - CM_PROB_FAILED_ADD

-This function is reserved for system use.

-A driver's attempt to add a device failed.
+This Device Manager error message indicates that a driver's attempt to add a device failed.

 ## Error Code